-UBC Journalism alumni from the class of 2019 have won the top multimedia award in this year’s student Emerge Media Awards for an in-depth investigation into the global fishmeal industry.
+UBC Journalism alumni from the class of 2019 have won the top multimedia award in this year’s student Emerge Media Awards and Best Digital Editorial Package in the Digital Publishing Awards for an in-depth investigation into the global fishmeal industry.

 The project, The Fish You (Don’t Know) You Eat, won first place for Multimedia Production.
 It was part of the Global Reporting Program (GRP) at the School, produced in collaboration with NBC News.

 The fishmeal project is also up for the Student Award of Excellence in the Canadian Association of Journalists (CAJ) 2019 awards.
-Another project that involved UBC Journalism students, Tainted Water, is nominated for the CAJ Data Journalism Award.
+Another project that involved UBC Journalism students, Tainted Water, won the CAJ Data Journalism Award.

 The Emerge Media Awards, which are sponsored by the University of Guelph-Humber, recognize the best journalism, photography, graphic design and communications works done by post-secondary students across Canada.